 | RaaS (Robot as a Service) | $500–800/mo | $18,000–28,800 | All-inclusive, swap-out if broken |

 Buying directly from China is the most cost-effective option if you're comfortable with the import process.
+Our guide to buying robots from China walks you through each step.

 Common Concerns